gvwilson/thirdbit/fiction/maddy-roo/index.md

 while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.

 Gumption had started coming by a few months later.
-His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
+His family hadn't brought him—the village goats weren't bookish people—and at first Maddy had resented him intruding into her magical world of stories and long-ago science.
 But they started talking one day about the relative merits of mysteries versus adventures and they hadn't stopped since.
 Now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.

-Special Leaf's house smelled like paper and old sweaters and fresh cabbage---sometimes if Maddy closed her eyes she could almost imagine that her father was there with her.
+Special Leaf's house smelled like paper and old sweaters and fresh cabbage—sometimes if Maddy closed her eyes she could almost imagine that her father was there with her.
 The old tortoise was snoring in his rocking chair when they arrived, so they placed their books quietly on the table beside him